-- Tie off the poncho hood in the same way as the poncho lean-to. - Tie a 1.5- to 2.5-meter rope to the center grommet on each side of the poncho.
-Tie the other ends of these ropes at about knee height to two trees 2 to 3 meters - The me other ends of mese ropes at about knee neight to two nees 2 to 5 me apart and stretch the poncho tight. - Draw one side of the poncho tight and secure it to the ground pushing sharpened sticks through the grommets.
+- Tie off the poncho hood in the same way as the poncho lean-to. - Tie a 1.5- to 2.5-meter rope to the center grommet on each side of the poncho. - Tie the other ends of these ropes at about knee height to two trees 2 to 3 meters apart and stretch the poncho tight. - Draw one side of the poncho tight and secure it to the ground pushing sharpened sticks through the grommets.